 Again, there is no fixed rules, but do a favor to yourself: pack light!
 You will save money on flights and it’ll be easy to get around.
-During these two years travelling the world we managed to decrease the amount of clothes and shoes we carry.
+During these two years traveling the world, we managed to decrease the number of clothes and shoes we carry.
 Our backpacks became smaller and we still look stylish.
-Become a full-time traveller doesn’t mean you need to turn into a hippie or stop wearing nice clothes.
+Become a full-time traveler doesn’t mean you need to turn into a hippie or stop wearing nice clothes.
 The idea is to be more selective, minimalist and travel better.

 If you are in doubt about which backpack or which suitcase you should buy to travel the world, my suggestion is: go for a backpack or a suitcase/backpack [the convertible ones].
 It’s a pain in the ass to travel with big suitcases!
-If you travel to urban destinations it is fine, but if you are going to beaches, islands, jungle, boat trips… than it’s a nightmare!
-We invited 15 travel bloggers to share their tips and recommendations for the best backpack for travelling, from carry-on size to convertible ones.
-Read the full backpacks review here.
+If you travel to urban destinations it is fine, but if you are going to beaches, islands, jungle, boat trips… then it’s a nightmare!
+We invited 15 travel bloggers to share their tips and recommendations for the best backpack for traveling, from carry-on size to convertible ones.
+Read the full backpack review here.

 Curious about what we use for photography and blogging?
 All our travel equipment, electronics and camera gears are listed on our Travel Resource page.
 Check it out!

 As I said before, we are not on holidays, travel is our lifestyle so we need to look after ourselves, stay healthy and safe during this big adventure.
 How do we do it?
 Balance is the key and good travel insurance is a must.